jfq3/Miscellaneous-scripts/README.md

 # Miscellaneous-scripts
 As the name suggest, these are miscellaneous scripts I have written to help with certain tasks encountered when working with sequencing data.

-mifa_sumdb.sh - Use this script to summarize the taxonomy information for all of the genomes in your MiGA project.
+miga_sumdb.sh - Use this script to summarize the taxonomy information for all of the genomes in your MiGA project.
 Run it from the directory <project_name>/data/09.distances/05.taxonomy.

 rename_sra_files.py - Given a tab-delimited file associating SRA run names with sample names, this script renames downloaded files by their sample names.